quietlychris/tsuga/README.md

 tsuga = {git = "https://github.com/quietlychris/tsuga.git", branch = "master"}
 ndarray = "0.13"
 ```
 As a reminder, `tsuga` is still early-stage, and is probably not ready for serious use.
+BLAS operations are also enabled, which may require some configuration on your system.
+This can undone in the `Cargo.toml` file.

 At this point, most of the project's focus is on the image-processing domain (particuarly well-suited to 2D arrays), although the tools  and layout should generally applicable to higher/lower-dimensional datasets as well.